Ender-events/Gamepad/README.md

 ### Gamepad

-The Gamepad uses a in-board L3GD20 gyroscope and the driver from ADA driver library.
+The Gamepad uses an in-board L3GD20 gyroscope and the driver from ADA driver library.
 To reduce the drift, at the beginning, the average of zero motion raw data of the gyroscope is computed.
 For each raw data given, the average is removed and data is filtered through a high-pass filter from W3C Working Group